amamel/banano-node-docker/readme.md

     <img src="banano-node-docker.png" alt="Banano Node Docker Logo" width='300px' height='auto'/>
 </div>

+Note: This is super beta now and often changing and breaking.

 The Banano Node Docker Bash script automates the setup process for running a Banano node using Docker.
 It pulls the necessary Docker images, sets up the required configuration, and initializes the Banano node.
 This makes the process of setting up and configuring a Banano node more efficient and secure.

 ## Prerequisites